MysteriousBits/PhotoScale/README.md

 Here you need another checkbox **"White Background"**.
 Basically it fills the transparent area with complete white.
 And if it is unchecked (checked by default) transparent areas will be filled with complete black.
 So use it as your need.
-		[*If you enter any extension in save dialog, image compression may not work even though it is checked*]
+		[*If you enter any extension in save dialog, image compression may not work even though it is checked*] {**But you should still use it for .png or that kind of loseless quality image.
+Because still you can get a well enough result as it always try to find the best optimization.
+You may see good amount change if use a very high quality image.** (For example, A 45 mb 4k Png texture was tested.
+And it came down to 7 mb keeping the same res. and 100% quality!}

 #### Crop:
 Here is the simple cropping properties.
 You can see some entry for value inputs as well as some sliders for easy adjustment.
 You can guess the cropped image by looking at the red rectangle in your image preview.